Azure-Samples/azure-search-openai-demo/docs/login_and_acl.md

 The easiest way to setup the two apps is to use the `azd` CLI.
 We've written scripts that will automatically create the two apps and configure them for use with the sample.
 To trigger the automatic setup, run the following commands:

 1. Run `azd env set AZURE_USE_AUTHENTICATION true` to enable the login UI and use App Service authentication by default.
 1. Ensure access control is enabled on your search index.
 If your index doesn't exist yet, run prepdocs with `AZURE_USE_AUTHENTICATION` set to `true`.
-If your index already exists, run `pwsh ./scripts/manageacl.ps1 --acl-action enable_acls`.
+If your index already exists, run `python ./scripts/manageacl.py --acl-action enable_acls`.
 1. (Optional) To require access control when using the app, run `azd env set AZURE_ENFORCE_ACCESS_CONTROL true`.
 Authentication is always required to search on documents with access control assigned, regardless of if unauthenticated access is enabled or not.
 1. (Optional) To allow authenticated users to search on documents that have no access controls assigned, even when access control is required, run `azd env set AZURE_ENABLE_GLOBAL_DOCUMENT_ACCESS true`.
 1. (Optional) To allow unauthenticated users to use the app, even when access control is enforced, run `azd env set AZURE_ENABLE_UNAUTHENTICATED_ACCESS true`. `AZURE_ENABLE_GLOBAL_DOCUMENT_ACCESS` should also be set to true if you want unauthenticated users to be able to search on documents with no access control.